lucee/lucee-docs/docs/03.reference/01.functions/imagefilter/function.md

 	- mask (integer)
 	- dimensions (Array)
 maximum
-	A filter which replcaes each pixel by the maximum of itself and its eight neightbours.
+	A filter which replcaes each pixel by the maximum of itself and its eight neighbours.

 	Parameters:
 median